pytorch/botorch/docs/overview.md

 ![Monte-Carlo Acquisition Functions](assets/overview_mcacquisition.png)

-The idea behind using Monte-Carlo sampling for evaluating acquisition functions is simple: instead of computing the (intractable) expectation over the posterior, we sample from the posterior and use the sample average as an approximation.
+The idea behind using Monte-Carlo sampling for evaluating acquisition functions is simple: instead of computing an (intractable) expectation over the posterior, we sample from the posterior and use the sample average as an approximation.

 #### Objectives